thecodingmachine/gotenberg-php-client/README.md

     image: thecodingmachine/gotenberg:1.0.0
 ```

-You may not start your stack using:
+You may now start your stack using:

 ```bash
 $ docker-compose up --scale gotenberg=your_number_of_instances